Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 • New sleeping schedules.

 The position of a parrot’s cage could cause depression.
-For example, a parrot will feel uncomfortable if the cage is placed next to a heater or cold draught because its body temperature will be wrong.
+For example, a parrot will feel uncomfortable if the cage is near a heater or cold draught.

 Malnutrition

-If a parrot doesn’t eat the right balance of foods, even if it eats often, it can become nutrient-deficient and malnourished.
+If a parrot doesn’t eat the right foods, even if it eats often, it can become nutrient-deficient and malnourished.
 It’ll have dull and lifeless feathers, lack energy, and be unhappy.

 Bullying

 Not all parrots get along.
-Some parrots fight, especially if they’ve not been introduced properly.
+Some parrots fight, especially if they’ve not been introduced.
 Territorial and jealous parrots are likelier to attack other birds if they’ve bonded with their owners.

 Loneliness

-Parrots are very social birds.
-They live in large flocks, providing protection, resources, and companionship for each other.
+Parrots are social birds.
+They live in large flocks, providing protection, resources, and companionship.
 Lone parrots are more vulnerable, so they prefer to stay together.

-While daily life is entirely different for captive parrots, they still get lonely and depressed if they don’t receive enough social interaction from their owners or other birds.
+While daily life differs for captive parrots, they get lonely and depressed if they don’t receive enough social interaction from their owners or other birds.

 The most common signs of loneliness in parrots include: